 (a.k.a.
 The Voyeur, 1994)

 Odd story.
 Not a great story.
 Not a deep story.
 But odd.
 It keeps switching back and forth between stylish drama and farcical comedy.
 The technique works beautifully.
 Each aspect makes the other more believable.
 Visually this is perhaps Brass’s most stunning work.
 The art direction, the costumes, the locations, the lighting, the compositions, and, of course, the looks of the actors all combine to create breathtaking images.
-I couldn’t read the novel upon which it was based, because my Italian isn’t good enough, but I did thumb through nearly every page and saw that Brass was unusually faithful to the book.
-The only real change I caught was that Pascasie’s character was significantly shortened in the movie.
-There’s also a phone conversation at the beginning that is mentioned in passing in the book, but is spoken in full in the movie.
-In the book, we don’t learn that Eduardo’s nickname is Dodo until he chats with Pascasie in his car.
-(So like Moravia to leave an important aspect of his main character undescribed for so long.)
-Other than that, the movie matches the book in every detail, though some dialogue is abbreviated.
-It seems that Moravia wrote this story only so that Brass could make a movie out of it.
-Like Snack Bar Budapest, this film is incredibly stylish.
-Overall it’s rather fun, and it has a riotously funny surreal scene at a beach that has to be seen to be believed.
+I found the novel at the local library but couldn’t read it because my Italian is too lousy.
+Finally I found an English translation (The Voyeur, London: Futura, 1989) and read it.
+It’s a short little book, marvelously perceptive, brilliantly written.
+The movie is neither perceptive nor brilliant.
+It is, instead, an exercise in style.
+The basic storyline from the novel is in place, more or less, and the characters as well, but with all the complications extirpated.
+Tinto found every conceivable excuse to have the scenes play in various stages of undress, which was certainly not true of the novel.
+The movie, actually, is a travesty of the novel, but not insultingly so.
+It is clear that Tinto loved the book dearly, but was not interested in filming it at all faithfully.
+The basic narrative would be used as an excuse to go off on tangents.
+(The above can also be said of Tinto’s use of the script for Gore Vidal’s Caligula.)
+The result is quite good and a lot of fun, but the result is no longer Moravia.
+The movie also does some strange things to the book.
+In the book we get the story of child-Dodo’s episode with the postage stamps.
+In the movie it is presented as an incomprehensible flashback.
+In the book, we understand the disquieting relationship between the child-Dodo and his mother.
+In the movie this becomes, shall we say, Oedipal.
+One scene in the book, where Dodo as a child chances upon his parents making out in the study, is especially significant.
+In the book, Dodo can only see his mother’s head held down firmly upon the desk by his father.
+Tinto added one visual detail: the image of the mother’s rump, for the scene in the book had occurred almost exactly in the child-Tinto’s real life, and Tinto added the detail to make the scene autobiographical.
+Art imitates life imitates art.
+It almost seems that Moravia wrote this story only so that Tinto could make a movie out of it.
+Overall the movie is rather fun, and it has a riotously funny surreal scene at a beach that has to be seen to be believed.
 There’s also a shot that nearly made me faint (I’m surprised I didn’t faint), as Pascasie, played by Raffaella Offidani, spreads her legs to show him that she’s been mutilated (“infibulated,” she wrongly says).
 That’s not a sight I ever wanted to see.
 (You won’t see it in the English dub.)
 And, like so many mutilated women, she is defensive about the butchery.
-Yes, Brass (Moravia?) can be brave, but I thought this was a bit too brave.
+Yes, Brass can be brave, but I thought this was a bit too brave.
 Anyway, Dodo’s childhood memories are wonderfully haunting.

 REHEARSALS: When I first saw this movie I was surprised at how rehearsed it looked.
 In his earlier films Brass obviously aimed for spontaneity.
 Beginning with Miranda his films look more and more rehearsed.
 L’uomo che guarda looks rehearsed almost to death.
 The reason for the change is probably Brass’s increasing reliance on nonprofessionals.
 This new quality has carried over to all his subsequent films.
 Yes, I miss the old style, but, I have to admit, the new style works.
 And, as they say in theatre, “If it works, it works.”